 For more information, please visit our Sustainability section.Sustainability

 Clariant has implemented modern corporate governance structures to ensure accountability, responsibility and transparency throughout the Group and for its shareholders.
 Corporate governance reporting is in compliance with the guidelines of SIX Swiss Exchange and the Swiss Code of Best Practices in Corporate Governance.

 The way we do business is a key element for our reputation.
 Clariant wants to be perceived as a world-class performance company and by the same token, as a reliable and integral partner of our stakeholders all over the world.
 We are convinced that sustainable business success is closely linked to compliance with laws, regulations and ethical standards.
 Please visit the Clariant's Code of Conduct Webpage for additional information.

-You can update your address data by contacting the bank maintaining your securities account.
-Alternatively you may submit your changes directly to the shareholder register - email: email@example.com.
+Changes in address data need to be submitted to the bank maintaining your securities account.
+Additionally you may submit your changes directly to the shareholder register - email: email@example.com.